Afghanistan in IMF talks over plan to sell New Kabul Bank

 The most recent attempt to sell the bank in December 2013 failed after drawing just two bids, neither of which the Afghan cabinet judged adequate.

-Britain's Department for International Development (DFID) has backed efforts to privatise the bank, and it has allocated around £1 million to the process so far.
+Britain's Department for International Development (DFID) has backed efforts to privatize the bank, and it has allocated around £1 million to the process so far.